Morris2801/VideoGameProject/Videojuego/GDD_Template.md

             5. Quetzalcóatl, Aztec Serpent God
 2. Level 2 - "Into the Abyss"
     1. Mood
-        1. Dangerous, tense, arqueological, but darker in ambiance
+        1. Dangerous, tense, archaeological, but darker in ambiance
     2. Objects
         1. _Ambient_
             1. Vines